New Ground State in ${}^{149}$La Removes Two-Neutron-Separation-Energy Anomaly in Lanthanum Isotopes

+We will point out the relation between this issue and the production methods.
+The discovery of ${}^{149}{\rm La}$ was reported by Engler $et~al.$ \citep{Engler1979} in 1979.
+Since then, several experimental half-lives have been reported; in all cases \citep{Engler1979, Warner1986, Reeder1986, Rudstam1993, Wu2017}, induced fission of uranium isotopes was used to produce it.
+Their results are quite similar, and their weighted average is the present adopted value \citep{ENSDF}.
+However, no half-life measurement with a spontaneous fission source had been reported.
+For its mass, as discussed above, two different values are reported by the JYFL and CPT groups.
+They employed different production methods: proton-induced fission of uranium ${}^{\rm nat}{\rm U} (p,{\rm f})$ for JYFL and spontaneous fission of californium ${}^{252}{\rm Cf}({\rm sf})$ for CPT.
+In addition, the prompt $\gamma$-ray measurement with ${}^{248}{\rm Cm}({\rm sf})$ pointed out that there eventually might be a long-lived isomeric state \citep{Urban2007}.
+Thus, it is possible that differences in production methods might account for the discrepancy between these mass determinations if a long-lived isomeric state exists.

-The recent development of the $\alpha/\beta$-TOF detectors allows for simultaneous measurements of nuclear mass and decay properties \citep{Niwase2020, Niwase2023}.
+The recent development of the $\alpha/\beta$-TOF (time-of-flight) detectors allows for simultaneous measurements of nuclear mass and decay properties \citep{Niwase2020, Niwase2023}.
 Our previous efforts in measuring the masses of superheavy \citep{Schury2021} and heavy nuclides \citep{Niwase2021}, combined with $\alpha$-decay properties, indicate that simultaneous measurements are useful for unambiguous event identification.
-In this letter, we demonstrate that the simultaneous mass-lifetime measurement resolves the issue of ${}^{149}{\rm La}$, significantly altering the nuclear shell evolution in the neutron-rich lanthanum isotopes.
+In this letter, we demonstrate that the simultaneous mass-lifetime measurement solves the issue regarding the mass of the ${}^{149}{\rm La}$ ground state.

 The experiment was conducted using a multi-reflection time-of-flight mass spectrograph (MRTOF-MS) at RIKEN \citep{Schury2014} combined with a $\beta$-TOF detector \citep{Niwase2023}.
 The details of the experimental setup are available elsewhere \citep{Kimura2024}.
 The ${}^{149}{\rm La}$ ions were produced via spontaneous fission using two different sources: 9.25 MBq ${}^{252}{\rm Cf}$ and 67 kBq ${}^{248}{\rm Cm}$.
-The measurements were carried out for both singly and doubly charged ion states, for each fission source: the time-of-flight (TOF) spectra were taken with four different conditions in total.
+The measurements were carried out for both singly and doubly charged ion states, for each fission source: the TOF spectra were taken with four different conditions in total.